-The Company did not acquire any impaired mortgage loans during the years ended December 31, 2012 and 2011.
-The Company had \$16.9 million and \$20.3 million of mortgage loans, gross of valuation allowances, that were on a nonaccrual status at December 31, 2012 and 2011, respectively.
+The Company did not acquire any impaired mortgage loans during the years ended December 31, 2013 and 2012.
+The Company had no mortgage loans that were on a nonaccrual status at December 31, 2013, and \$16.9 million of mortgage loans, gross of valuation allowances, that were on a nonaccrual status at December 31, 2012.